-- risks relating to our relationships with the U.S. government; - changes in U.S. government spending and mission priorities, including due to uncertainty relating to funding of the U.S. government and a possible failure of Congressional efforts to approve such funding and to craft a long-term agreement on the U.S. government's ability to incur indebtedness in excess of its current limits; - the effects of COVID-19 and other pandemics or widespread health epidemics, including disruptions to our workforce and the impact on government spending and demand for our solutions; - our ability to compete effectively in the competitive bidding process and delays or losses of contract awards caused by competitors' protests of major contract awards received by us; - · the loss of GSA schedules, or our position as prime contractor on GWACs; - · variable purchasing patterns under GSA schedules, blanket purchase agreements, and IDIQ contracts; - · changes in the mix of our contracts and our ability to accurately estimate or otherwise recover expenses, time, and resources for our contracts;
+- risks relating to our relationships with the U.S. government; - changes in U.S. government spending and mission priorities, including due to uncertainty relating to funding of the U.S. government and increasing the debt ceiling; - the effects of disease outbreaks, pandemics, or widespread health epidemics, including disruptions to our workforce and the impact on government spending and demand for our solutions; - our ability to compete effectively in the competitive bidding process and delays or losses of contract awards caused by competitors' protests of major contract awards received by us; - the loss of GSA schedules, or our position as prime contractor on GWACs; - variable purchasing patterns under GSA schedules, blanket purchase agreements, and IDIQ contracts; - · changes in the mix of our contracts and our ability to accurately estimate or otherwise recover expenses, time, and resources for our contracts; - changes in estimates used in recognizing revenue;

-- · changes in estimates used in recognizing revenue; - our ability to realize the full value of and replenish our backlog, generate revenue under certain of our contracts, and the timing of our receipt of revenue under contracts included in backlog; - internal system or service failures and security breaches, including, but not limited to, those resulting from external or internal cyber attacks on our network and internal systems; - risks related to the operation of financial management systems; - our ability to attract, train, or retain employees with the requisite skills and experience and ensure that employees obtain and maintain necessary security clearances and effectively manage our cost structure; - · risks related to inflation that could impact the cost of doing business and/or reduce customer buying power; - · the loss of members of senior management or failure to develop new leaders; - · misconduct or other improper activities from our employees or subcontractors, including the improper use or release of sensitive or classified information; - · the impact of increased competition from other companies in our industry; - failure to maintain strong relationships with other contractors, or the failure of contractors with which we have entered into a sub- or prime-contractor relationship to meet their obligations to us or our clients; - · risks related to changes to our operating structure, capabilities, or strategy intended to address client needs, grow our business, or respond to market developments; and - risks related to completed and future acquisitions, including our ability to realize the expected benefits from such acquisitions.
+- our ability to realize the full value of and replenish our backlog, generate revenue under certain of our contracts, and the timing of our receipt of revenue under contracts included in backlog; - risks related to inflation that could impact the cost of doing business and/or reduce customer buying power; - · risks related to the deterioration of economic conditions or weakening in the credit or capital markets; - internal system or service failures and security breaches, including, but not limited to, those resulting from external or internal threats, including cyber attacks on our network and internal systems; - risks related to the operation of financial management systems; - our ability to attract, train, or retain employees with the requisite skills and experience and ensure that employees obtain and maintain necessary security clearances and effectively manage our cost structure; - the loss of members of senior management or failure to develop new leaders; - misconduct or other improper activities from our employees or subcontractors, including the improper access, use, or release of our or our clients' sensitive or classified information; - the impact of increased competition from other companies in our industry; - failure to maintain strong relationships with other contractors, or the failure of contractors with which we have entered into a sub- or prime-contractor relationship to meet their obligations to us or our clients; - risks related to changes to our operating structure, capabilities, or strategy intended to address client needs, grow our business, or respond to market developments; and - risks related to completed and future acquisitions, including our ability to realize the expected benefits from such acquisitions.